Last Updated on June 1, 2026

 To accomplish this, we will be using a free app called Sizer that you can download from their website here.
 Once you install the software and run it, you will find it running in the Windows system tray.

-You can then double click the Sizer icon to open the program to configure its settings.
-As you can see in the image below, there are many preconfigured sizes to choose from and they are broken down into groups such as 4:3, 16:9 and even some YouTube settings.
-You can also move the default entries up and down in the list to order them as you please.
-If there are too many options, you can also delete any that you do not want to use with the Sizer app.
+These default configurations are broken down into specific aspect ratio groups such as 4:3, 16:9 and even some YouTube settings.ย You can easily move the default entries up and down in the list to order them exactly as you please.
+If there are too many options cluttering your view, you can delete any that you do not want to use with the Sizer app.

-To use Sizer to resize your open windows, simply select the window you want to change and press the Sizer shortcut keys which are Ctrl-Win-Z. You can change the shortcut keys if you want to use a different key combination.
+To use Sizer to resize your open windows, simply select the active window you want to change.
+Press the default Sizer shortcut keysย on your keyboard, which areย Ctrl-Win-Z. You can completely change the shortcut keys later if you want to use a different key combination for your personal workflow.

-Once you press the key combination, you will see the sizer menu appear on your open window.
-Then all you need to do is choose the size you want, and your window will then be resized to that exact size.
+Once you press the key combination, you will see the specialized Sizer menu appear directly on your open window.
+Then all you need to do is click the exact size you want from the context menu.
+Your active application window will then be snapped and resized to that exact pixel dimension immediately.

 If you want to create your own custom size, you can do that as well by clicking the Add Size button.
-Then you can give your size a name and choose its dimensions for width and height.
-You can even assign it a custom shortcut key combination.
+You can give your new size a highly descriptive name to find it easily later.
+Choose its exact pixel dimensions for the overall width and height parameters.
+You can even assign this specific profile a custom shortcut key combination for instant desktop access.

-If you want to also have the window moved to a different location on your screen, you can do so from the Move to dropdown menu.
+Sizer does much more than just scale the application frame.
+If you want to also have the window moved to a different location on your screen automatically, you can do so from the Move to dropdown menu.
+This forces the application to snap to a specific monitor corner or perfectly center itself on your display.

-If you want to organize your settings, you can click on the Add Other button to add a new group or separator.
-Then you can use the Move Up and Move Down buttons to rearrange the size selections.
+If you want to organize your settings, you can click on the Add Other button to add a new categorical group or visual separator.
+Then you can use the Move Up and Move Down buttons to rearrange the size selections into a logical order.
+Once you add your custom sizes and remove any default sizes that you do not need, your Sizer configuration will be much more streamlined.
+It will make it significantly quicker to resize your active windows exactly as needed.

 For additional training resources, check out our online IT training courses.